San Tau Kok

+History

+The village was settled by the Sung (宋), Tsang (曾), Chan (陳) and Lee (李) clans.
+The inhabitants of the village were traditionally farmers and fisherfolk.

 Administration

 San Tau Kok is one of the villages represented within the Tai Po Rural Committee.
 For electoral purposes, San Tau Kok is part of the Shuen Wan constituency, which was formerly represented by So Tat-leung until October 2021.

 San Tau Kok is a recognized village under the New Territories Small House Policy.